FreeRange Very Small BACnet (VSB)

 PolarSoft FreeRange VSB (Very Small BACnet stack) is a modular software component that provides BACnet application layer, network layer and media access (MAC) layer communications services to embedded systems programs.
 FreeRange VSB is written entirely in the C language for ease of portability to various platforms.

-The FreeRange BACnet Stack implements generic handling for BACnet services, passing control to routines in your application program when particular services are requested.
+The VSB BACnet Stack implements generic handling for BACnet services, passing control to routines in your application program when particular services are requested.

 FreeRange VSB automatically handles various services such as Who-Is, I-Am, and DeviceCommunicationControl execution.
 The FreeRange stack pre-qualifies ReadProperty and WriteProperty services and passes the parameters for these requests directly to your application.
 This allows your application to enforce whatever policies that you want on interpretation of BACnet object identifiers.
 The only exception is that most of the properties of the Device object are handled directly within FreeRange VSB.

-The stack is available in four versions.
+The stack is available in two versions.
 FreeRange VSB Server-only (VSBSO) is the simplest and provides only a modest set of server functions.
-These are shown in the table below marked with an X. FreeRange VSB Client-Server (VSBCS) implements a larger set of server functions and also provides some client functionality.
+These are shown in the table below marked with an X.

 FreeRange VSB high-performance (VSBHP) includes even more functionality as well as a high-performance MAC layer API that is fully queued and allows for asynchronous multi-threaded handling.
 Generally VSBHP is more suitable for use with high-performance networks such as BACnet/IP.